Velvet Painting in Hallway 48 Fritz Street

 Searching for who has the velvet painting that hung in the hallway at 48 Fritz Street.
 Would be nice to share an actual image of that painting if anyone has it.
 Below is my best recollection of kind of how it looked.
 No doubt it is really nothing like this perhaps the moon was more centered and the waves bigger.

 I’m sure we each have our own recollections of that painting.
 It was white paint on black velvet.
 We passed it coming and going each visit.
+It has offered a golden opportunity to the ED patients were not able to get this medication, due to its affordability, high safety profile and quick work mechanism. cialis ordering djpaulkom.tv Such type of ED tadalafil cialis india is more prevalent among men with illnesses such as stroke, high blood pressure, and sadness are seen as inhibitors to being capable of obtaining and upholding a solid erection.
+These medications can treat impotence and lack of libido very effectively without free samples levitra any serious side effects.
+One in 12 students online prescription cialis experience their first sexual intercourse.
 I always loved it and when younger thought of it as fine art.
 One of the few frivolities there.
 I’m certain it was cherished by Grandma Bernice and never much noticed by Grandpa Pete.
 Hope it survived.
 I heard it did.

 About...
 Frank Gutowski